noma4i/puppet-windows_updates/README.md

   }
 ````

-Install Updates by name or mask
+Install Updates by name or mask.
+Will install all updates matching `.Net*` mask

 ```puppet
   windows_updates::list {'.Net Updates':